 If your mood drops during the winter months, you may suffer from seasonal affective disorder (SAD).
 But exactly why some people are more susceptible to the winter blues than others has continued to stump researchers.

 Now a new piece of the puzzle may be falling into place.
-Recent research suggests your personality type may play a big role in whether or not you fall prey to seasonal depression.
+Research suggests your personality type may play a big role in whether or not you fall prey to seasonal depression.
 Specifically, winter-time mood disorders are more common in those who score high on the personality traits of "openness" and "neuroticism."

 If you suffer from SAD (a subtype of major depressive disorder), you already know the symptoms well: sluggishness, fatigue, irritability, depression, feelings of loneliness, anxiety and increased appetite/weight gain.
 (Incidentally, there's a rarer form of seasonal depression that occurs during the spring and summer months with its own set of symptoms, including insomnia and weight loss).